uber/manifold/README.md

 <img alt="geo feature view lat-lng" src="https://d1a3f4spazzrp4.cloudfront.net/manifold/docs/geo_feature_1.png" width="600">

-1. **Feature name:** when there are multiple geo features in the dataset, you can choose which one to display.
+1. **Feature name:** when multiple geo features exist, you can choose which one to display on map.
-2. **Color-by:** if a lat-lng coordinates feature is chosen, manifold defaults to color the datapoints by segment group ids.
+2. **Color-by:** if lat-lng feature is chosen, datapoints are colored by group ids.
-3. **Map:** if a lat-lng coordinates feature is chosen, manifold defaults to display the location and density of the datapoints using heatmap.
+3. **Map:** manifold defaults to display the location and density of these datapoints using heatmap.

 <img alt="geo feature view hex id" src="https://d1a3f4spazzrp4.cloudfront.net/manifold/docs/geo_feature_2.png" width="600">

-1. **Feature name:** you can also choose a hex-id feature to display, when doing so, datapoints with the same hex-id are displayed in aggregate.
+1. **Feature name:** when choosing a hex-id feature to display, datapoints with the same hex-id are displayed in aggregate.
-2. **Color-by:** when a hex-id feature is chosen, you can color the hexagons by: average model performance, percentage of segment group 0, or total count per hexagon.
+2. **Color-by:** you can color the hexagons by: average model performance, percentage of segment group 0, or total count per hexagon.
 3. **Map:** all metrics that are used for coloring are also shown in tooltips, on the hexagon level.

 #### Usage